 MARK THOMAS / SCIENCE PHOTO LIBRARY MARK THOMAS / SCIENCE PHOTO LIBRARY

 Eardrum surgery.
-Image 2 of 6.
-Surgeon removing a patch of skin from behind a patient's ear to repair a perforated (torn) eardrum (tympanic membrane).
-This procedure is known as a myringoplasty.
+Image 5 of 6.
+Surgeon holding a patch of skin cut from behind a patient's ear in a petri dish.
+The skin will be used to repair a perforated (torn) eardrum (tympanic membrane) in a procedure known as a myringoplasty.
 The eardrum is a very thin membrane and can easily be torn by trauma, infection, a loud noise, or the insertion of a foreign object into the ear canal.
 Perforation can reduce hearing, but surgical repair will not necessarily restore any lost hearing.
 For a sequence of images showing the operation see M572/037 to M572/042.

 Model release not required.
 Property release not required.